-- attempts to deceive the referees, e.g. by feigning injury or pretending to have been fouled (simulation); - commits a direct-free-kick offence in a reckless manner; - handles the ball to interfere with or stop a promising attack; - commits any other offence which interferes with or stops a promising attack, except where the referees award a penalty kick for an offence which was an attempt to play the ball;

-- denies an opponent an obvious goalscoring opportunity through an offence which was an attempt to play the ball and the referees award a penalty kick; - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal; - stops a ball going into the goal by a handball offence when the goal is guarded by the goalkeeper; - · makes unauthorised marks on the pitch; - · plays the ball when leaving the pitch after being ordered to leave; - shows a lack of respect for the game; - initiates a deliberate trick for the ball to be passed (including from a free kick) to the goalkeeper with the head, chest, knee, etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick; - · verbally distracts an opponent during play; - deliberately moves or overturns the goal (without denying the opposing team a goal or an obvious goalscoring opportunity).
+- attempts to deceive the referees, e.g. by feigning injury or pretending to have been fouled (simulation); - commits a direct-free-kick offence in a reckless manner; - handles the ball to interfere with or stop a promising attack, except where the referees award a penalty kick for a non-deliberate handball offence; - denies the opposing team a goal or an obvious goalscoring opportunity and the referees award a penalty kick for a non-deliberate handball offence; - commits any other offence which interferes with or stops a promising attack, except where the referees award a penalty kick for an offence which was an attempt to play the ball or a challenge for the ball; - denies an opponent an obvious goalscoring opportunity by committing an offence which was an attempt to play the ball or a challenge for the ball and the referees award a penalty kick; - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal; - stops a ball going into the goal by a deliberate handball offence when the goal is guarded by the goalkeeper; - · makes unauthorised marks on the pitch; - plays the ball when leaving the pitch after being ordered to leave; - shows a lack of respect for the game; - initiates a deliberate trick for the ball to be passed (including from a free kick) to the goalkeeper with the head, chest, knee, etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick; - verbally distracts an opponent during play; - deliberately moves or overturns the goal (without denying the opposing team a goal or an obvious goalscoring opportunity).